French

 The figure below depicts on the left the TOGAF ADM cycle that implement O-AA building blocks through its phases.
 These phases will be used to structure the Agile Enterprise to "sense change in its environment early and acts upon them decisively".

-Figure 2- From O-AA building blocks on the left to Sense Changing and Decisively Reacting Organization framework depicted on the right corner through the Business Model Canvas (BMC).
+Figure 2- From O-AA building blocks on the left to 'Sense Changing and Decisively Reacting Organization' framework depicted on the right corner through partitions of a Business Model Canvas (BMC).

-Details are provided in Figure 3.
+A zoom on it is provided in Figure 3.

 ORCHESTRATING THE 'VALUE CREATION and DELIVERY'